 Many people are aware that proper nutrition and diet can help to offset the damage done to the body by drugs.
 What many people don’t know is that a proper diet can help prevent people from developing process addictions and chemical addictions, and can help them with their recovery.

 Most users of drugs are self-medicating for some problem that has not been diagnosed.
 People suffering from process addictions (such as gambling or sex addictions) are usually trying to cope with something.
 Mental and physical problems are usually caused by some sort of chemical imbalance.
-Most of these mental or physical imbalances can be corrected with a healthy lifestyle and proper nutrition.
+Most of these mental or physical imbalances can be corrected (or at least improved) with a healthy lifestyle and proper nutrition.

 Identifying the problems that led you to addiction can be absolutely vital in helping you follow a path to recovery.
-Once you know the problem that you are using your addiction to cope with, we can help you create a diet that will work to fix it.
+Once you know the problem that you are using your addiction to cope with, we can help you create a plan that will help you move toward overcoming it.

 If you or someone you love is struggling with an addiction, please don’t wait.
 Help is available!
 Call my office now at (805) 644-0461.
 Let’s begin working together to break the cycle!